DatadrivenAlex/Gun-Violence-Analysis/README.md

 The analysis focuses on understanding the scale of incidents, geographic distribution, and underlying factors through exploratory data analysis, regression, clustering, and time series methods.

 The dataset includes details about gun-related incidents such as **location, date, casualties, and context**, enabling both descriptive and predictive insights.
+Title: Gun Violence Analysis — From Raw Incidents to Actionable Insights
 ---

 ## 📂 Repository Contents